romitagl/www/README.md

 # 🌐 Romitagl.com - Central Landing Page

 This repository hosts the central landing page for **romitagl.com**, serving as the main hub for all subdomains.
-It is deployed via GitHub Pages and configured with Google AdSense for monetization.
+It is deployed via GitHub Pages.

 ## 🚀 Project Overview

 - **Domain:** [romitagl.com](https://romitagl.com)
 - **Purpose:** Acts as a landing page linking to all subdomain websites.
 - **Hosting:** GitHub Pages
-- **Monetization:** Google AdSense enabled

 ## 📌 Setup Instructions